benmiller314/dsam2023fall/schedule.md

 By Sunday, **pre-record** a 5-minute presentation to show in class, and be ready to discuss!
 NB: _bring your own dongle_, if you need one.

+<a id="current"></a>
 <h3 id="week-06"><a href='plans/week-06'>Week 6: Mon, Oct 02</a> – Presentations (iteration 1)</h3>

 By Friday, **read**...

 * Montfort, Nick.
-“7: Standard Starting Points.”
-Exploratory Programming for the Arts and Humanities, Second Edition, The MIT Press, 2016, pp. 93–118. pitt.primo.exlibrisgroup.com, <a href="https://mitpress.ublish.com/ebook/epah2e-preview/12629/C1">https://mitpress.ublish.com/ebook/epah2e-preview/12629/C1</a>.
+“7: Standard Starting Points.” _Exploratory Programming for the Arts and Humanities_, Second Edition, The MIT Press, 2016, pp. 93–118. pitt.primo.exlibrisgroup.com, <a href="https://mitpress.ublish.com/ebook/epah2e-preview/12629/C1">https://mitpress.ublish.com/ebook/epah2e-preview/12629/C1</a>.
 * Ford, Paul.
-“3: Why Are Programmers So Intense About Languages?”
-What Is Code?
-If You Don’t Know, You Need to Read This, Bloomberg.com, <a href="http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/.
+“3: Why Are Programmers So Intense About Languages?” _What Is Code?
+If You Don’t Know, You Need to Read This_, Bloomberg.com, <a href="http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/.
 Accessed 19 June 2015">http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/.
 Accessed 19 June 2015</a>.
 * D’Ignazio, Catherine, and Lauren F. Klein.
-“Chapter Four: ‘What Gets Counted Counts.’”
-Data Feminism, MIT Press, 2020, pp. 97–124. mitpressonpubpub.mitpress.mit.edu, <a href="http://ebookcentral.proquest.com/lib/pitt-ebooks/detail.action?docID=612095">http://ebookcentral.proquest.com/lib/pitt-ebooks/detail.action?docID=612095</a>.
+“Chapter Four: ‘What Gets Counted Counts.’” _Data Feminism_, MIT Press, 2020, pp. 97–124. mitpressonpubpub.mitpress.mit.edu, <a href="http://ebookcentral.proquest.com/lib/pitt-ebooks/detail.action?docID=612095">http://ebookcentral.proquest.com/lib/pitt-ebooks/detail.action?docID=612095</a>.

 and **watch**:

 * Beshero-Bondar, Elisa.
-“How to Grow Data Forests with XML Trees.”
-What Are Digital Humanities?, 11 Nov.
+“How to Grow Data Forests with XML Trees.” _What Are Digital Humanities?_, 11 Nov.
 2022, <a href="https://cmu-lib.github.io/dhlg/project-videos/besherobondar/">https://cmu-lib.github.io/dhlg/project-videos/besherobondar/</a>.
 * Brown, AmyJo.
-“Building Your Own Data Set: A Journalist’s Approach.”
-What Are Digital Humanities?, 11 Nov.
+“Building Your Own Data Set: A Journalist’s Approach.” _What Are Digital Humanities?_, 11 Nov.
 2022, <a href="https://cmu-lib.github.io/dhlg/project-videos/brown/">https://cmu-lib.github.io/dhlg/project-videos/brown/</a>.

 <h3 id="week-07"><a href='plans/week-07'>Week 7: Mon, Oct 09</a> – Data 1: By whom?
 For what?</h3>